ShivamGoyal03/Aortic-Disease-Prediction/README.md

 The project, created by **Shivam (21CSU090)** and **Saransh Shukla (21CSU461)** , aimed to accomplish the following objectives:

 1. Develop a system capable of performing binary classification to determine the absence (1) or presence (2) of heart disease.
 The dataset used for this purpose can be found at this link: [Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/Statlog+%28Heart%29).
 2. Evaluate the performance of five different classification algorithms - Logistic Regression, Support Vector Machine (SVM), Decision Tree, Naiive Bayes and K-Nearest Neighbors (K-NN).
-The evaluation metrics used were accuracy, precision, recall, and F1 score.
+The evaluation metrics used were accuracy, precision, recall, F1-score and AUC-ROC curve.

 ---